-The Early Childhood Data & Policy Analyst’s responsibilities include, but are not limited to, the following:
+The Early Childhood Policy & Advocacy Associate’s responsibilities include, but are not limited to, the following:

 - Engage in research and analysis to support advocacy efforts, in collaboration with coalition partners and the Ed Trust–NY research and policy team.

-- Inform Ed Trust–NY and the Raising New York coalition’s policy positions by monitoring and reporting policy conversation across government, media, think tanks, academia, and advocates.
+- Inform Ed Trust–NY and the Raising NY coalition’s policy positions by monitoring and reporting policy conversation across government, media, think tanks, academia, and advocates.

 - Draft policy briefs, reports, public comment, fact sheets, and other written collateral in support of advocacy efforts.

-- In response to legislative, regulatory, institutional, and other policy proposals, prepare memos, letters, and statements summarizing Ed Trust–NY’s positions, analyses, and recommendations.
+- In response to legislative, regulatory, institutional, and other policy proposals, prepare memos, letters, and statements summarizing Ed Trust–NY and Raising NY’s positions, analyses, and recommendations.